Gabriel-Benavidez/GChat/doc/SIGNATURE_SPEC.md

-# BookChat Message Signing Specification
+# NPChat Message Signing Specification

 ## Overview
-BookChat implements a robust public key-based message signing system to verify message authenticity.
+NPChat implements a robust public key-based message signing system to verify message authenticity.
 Each user's messages are signed with their private key and can be verified using their public key.

 ## Key Management